 The following table presents the Authority's estimates of Net Revenues for the five fiscal years ending June 30, 2014, in accordance with the provisions of the Trust Agreement, and the ratio of Net Revenues to Principal and Interest Requirements for Power Revenue Bonds.
 The figures for Revenues and Net Revenues in this table include the revenues attributable to the residential fuel and hotel subsidies (see footnotes 2 and 3), which the Authority does not collect because it is required by law to provide a credit for such amounts in its recipients' billing, and the electric consumption charges of the municipalities, which the Authority does not collect because it is applied as an offset against the CILT (see footnote 2).
 See Authority's Financial Condition - Subsidies and Contributions in Lieu of Taxes under INVESTMENT CONSIDERATIONS and Subsidies and Contributions in Lieu of Taxes under THE SYSTEM.
-The figures for Principal and Interest Requirements in this table for fiscal years 2010, 2011, 2012 and 2013 are reduced by the interest that was capitalized through the issuance of the Series XX Bonds and the Bonds in the following amounts: approximately \$8.4 million due on July 1, 2010, \$56.5 million due during fiscal year 2011, \$55.2 million due during fiscal year 2012, and \$27.6 million due during fiscal year 2013.
-Moreover, such figures assume that the Authority will issue in fiscal year 2010 additional Power Revenue Bonds to repay a portion of the lines of credit described in Notes.
+The figures for Principal and Interest Requirements in this table are reduced by the interest that was capitalized through the issuance of the Bonds in the following amounts: approximately \$8.4 million due on July 1, 2010, \$21.8 million due on each of January 1 and July 1, 2011 and 2012, and \$21.8 million due on January 1, 2013.
+Moreover, such figures assume that the Authority will issue in fiscal year 2010 (i) Power Revenue Bonds to repay a portion of the lines of credit described in Notes and Government Development Bank - Lines of Credit under DEBT and provide additional funds for the Authority's capital improvement program for fiscal year 2010 and (ii) Power Revenue Refunding Bonds to refund certain outstanding Power Revenue Bonds in order to reduce its Principal and Interest Requirements as described in footnote 6.
+If such refunding is not carried out, the Principal and Interest Requirements would be expected to increase by the amounts identified in footnote 6.
+There is no assurance that the Authority will be able to achieve such reductions.